-- Circadian rhythm problems: misalignment of sleep with society's demands, common in those who do shift work
+Circadian rhythm problems occur when sleep misaligns with society's demands, common in those who do shift work.

-- Insomnia: the inability to fall asleep or stay asleep
+Insomnia is the inability to fall asleep or stay asleep.

-- Parasomnias: acting out dreams or performing unusual activities in sleep
+Parasomnia, also known as sleepwalking, is the acting out dreams or performing unusual activities in sleep.

-- Restless legs syndrome: unpleasant sensations in the legs when resting
+Restless legs syndrome is when a person experiences unpleasant sensations in the legs when resting.

 Sleep disorder symptoms and risks